deta/cloud-docs/docs/micros/custom_domains.md

 ### CAA Records

-[CAA records](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) specify which Certificate Authorities are allowed to issue certificates in your behalf.
+[CAA records](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) specify which Certificate Authorities are allowed to issue certificates on your behalf.

 If you have a CAA record set up for your domain (check your DNS settings or use a tool to check your CAA records), add the following record so that we can issue certificates for your domain.